jjcfrancisco/yeo/README.md

-# yeo
+# Yeo!
-`yeo` is a tiny backup utility for PostgreSQL databases.
+Yeo! is a tiny backup utility for PostgreSQL databases.

 ## Features